AdWords Basics: Getting Started With Google AdWords

 As we said before, AdWords is fairly simple, but some features can be very complicated.
 Quality score is one of those features.
 If you’ve never heard of quality score before then don’t worry, most AdWords users don’t even know it exists!

-To put it simply, quality score is a part of AdWords that can significantly influence your adverts cost and effectiveness.
-Similar to a credit score which affects things such as how much you can borrow and what you can buy, quality score affects how much you pay and how your ads perform.
+To put it simply, quality score is a part of AdWords that can significantly influence the cost and effectiveness of your advert.
+Similar to a credit score that affects things such as how much you can borrow and what you can buy, quality score affects how much you pay and how your ads perform.

 Improving your quality score takes time and lots of optimization.
 By constantly making changes and tweaking your adverts you can slowly improve your quality score over time.

 To improve your quality score, you need to: